baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     # OUTPUT:
     # ...
 56 {3f,4f}

 ## Bytes 32-39 - File Name (from second character on)

 So far we managed to get candidates for the first 8 bytes of the master key.
 The problem is, we are already at 1280 combinations.
-Before moving on to the second half of the master key, let's try to narrow down the combinations we got so far.
-The first 8 bytes of the master key can be used to generate the next ``generate_key``, which can be used to decrypt bytes 16:23.
-These Bytes fall into the CRC-32, Compressed size and Uncompressed size.
+Before moving on to the second half of the master key, let's try to narrow down the number of combinations we got so far.
+The first 8 bytes of the master key can be used to generate the next ``generate_key``, which in turn can be used to decrypt bytes 16:23.
+These bytes fall into the ``CRC-32`` field,  the compressed size field and the uncompressed size field of the ZIP header.
 While we could definitely rule out some master keys resulting in implausible sizes, let's move on the next block at bytes 32:39 where we find an even better header value:

     Offset
     30	n	File name

 Since the file name is probably longer than 2 character it should span to the bytes 32+.
 Let's decrypt bytes 32 to 37 for all 1280 master key combinations and see which result looks like it is part of a filename.
 I make the assumption that the filename has an extension, and all characters are ASCII.
-There are two valid plaintext results:
+Therefore we have two valid plaintext types:

-1. The plaintext contains the "." character and all characters upto "." plus one extra character for the extension are ASCII
+1. The plaintext contains the "." character and all characters up to "." plus one extra character (for the extension) are ASCII.
-2. The plaintext does not contain the "." character (the extension comes after Byte 37) and all decrypted characters must be ASCII.
+2. The plaintext does not contain the "." character.
+This would mean the extension comes after byte 37 and all decrypted characters are part of the filename and must be ASCII.

 The following routine checks those two cases: